SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_intro_tools.md

 ##Tools

 The SimVascular application provides a set of core <i>Tools</i> (aka plugins) implementing methods for each step in the SimVascular image-based modeling pipeline.
-The follow lists each core <i>Tool</i> name and primary function
+The follow lists each core <i>Tool</i> type and primary function

 <ol>
   <li> <b>Paths</b> - Interactively creates paths based on image data